No Result

 Product Range and Best Sellers: Where Do They Shine?

-Drunk Elephant boasts a comprehensive range, from cleansers and serums to moisturizers and masks, all unified by their clean ingredient philosophy.
+Drunk Elephant boasts a complete range, from cleansers and serums to moisturizers and masks, all unified by their clean ingredient philosophy.
 Their iconic products include the C-Firma™ Day Serum, a potent Vitamin C treatment, and the Lala Retro™ Whipped Cream, a rich moisturizer.
 The T.L.C.
 Framboos™ Glycolic Night Serum is another fan favorite, known for its exfoliating properties.
 These products are often praised for their textures and immediate visible effects, contributing to their cult status.

 The Ordinary offers an extensive, almost overwhelming, selection of single-ingredient formulations and multi-ingredient serums targeting specific concerns like hydration, exfoliation, brightening, and anti-aging.
 Their best-sellers include the Niacinamide 10% + Zinc 1%, a powerhouse for texture and pore refinement, and the Hyaluronic Acid 2% + B5, a deeply hydrating serum.
 The Glycolic Acid 7% Toning Solution is another popular item for exfoliation.
 The brand’s strength lies in its ability to provide high concentrations of active ingredients at unbeatable prices, allowing consumers to target multiple concerns without breaking the bank.